 The bus drops us off near La Rambla and we are in search of a bar to catch the evening match.

-Usually we have no set destination for dinner or to catch games and while it can be frustrating and unsuccessful at times, most of the time we stumble on a great place like BrewDog, a Scottish brewery and they have several pubs throughout Europe, including Barcelona!
+Usually we have no set destination for dinner or to catch games and while it can be frustrating, most of the time we stumble on a great place like BrewDog, a Scottish brewery and they have several pubs throughout Europe, including Barcelona!

 Got a seat next to huge screen and ordered burgers.

 After returning from a restroom break I find a guy in my seat who then moves and remains at my feet the rest of the match.
 I’m shocked neither he or I kick over his beer resting near both our feet.